innobi/pantab/doc/source/examples.rst

 Providing your own HyperProcess
 -------------------------------

+.. versionadded:: 2.0

-For convenience, pantab's functions internally spawn a `HyperProcess<https://help.tableau.com/current/api/hyper_api/en-us/reference/py/tableauhyperapi.html#tableauhyperapi.HyperProcess>`_.
+For convenience, pantab's functions internally spawn a `HyperProcess <https://help.tableau.com/current/api/hyper_api/en-us/reference/py/tableauhyperapi.html#tableauhyperapi.HyperProcess>`_.
 In case you prefer to spawn your own ``HyperProcess``, you can supply it to pantab through the ``hyper_process`` keyword argument.

 By using your own ``HyperProcess``, you have full control over all its startup paramters.
 In the following example we use that flexibility to:

 - enable telemetry, thereby making sure the Hyper team at Tableau knows about our use case and potential issues we might be facing
-- `disable log files<https://help.tableau.com/current/api/hyper_api/en-us/reference/sql/loggingsettings.html#LOG_CONFIG>`_, as we operate in some environment with really tight disk space
+- `disable log files <https://help.tableau.com/current/api/hyper_api/en-us/reference/sql/loggingsettings.html#LOG_CONFIG>`_, as we operate in some environment with really tight disk space
-- opt-in to the `new Hyper file format<https://help.tableau.com/current/api/hyper_api/en-us/reference/sql/databasesettings.html#DEFAULT_DATABASE_VERSION>`_
+- opt-in to the `new Hyper file format <https://help.tableau.com/current/api/hyper_api/en-us/reference/sql/databasesettings.html#DEFAULT_DATABASE_VERSION>`_

 By reusing the same ``HyperProcess`` for multiple operations, we also save a few milliseconds.
 While not noteworthy in this simple example, this might be a good optimization in case you call ``frame_to_hyper`` repeatedly in a loop.

 .. code-block:: python

    import pandas as pd
    import pantab
-   from tableauhyperapi import HyperProcess, Telemetry df = pd.DataFrame([
+   from tableauhyperapi import HyperProcess, Telemetry

+   df = pd.DataFrame([
        ["dog", 4],
        ["cat", 4],
    ], columns=["animal", "num_of_legs"])

    parameters = {"log_config": "", "default_database_version": "1"}
    with HyperProcess(Telemetry.SEND_USAGE_DATA_TO_TABLEAU, parameters=parameters) as hyper:
        # Insert some initial data